tylerreichle/mario_js/README.md

 ## Bonus features
 There are many additional feature that could be added in the future.
 Some anticipated updates are:

-- Add the ability to grab flower power-ups and shoot fireballs at enemies
+- Add the ability to grab flower power-ups and shoot fireballs at enemies.
-- Underground portion of level
+- Underground portion of level.
 - Multiple levels and additional enemy types.